ordina-jworks/ordina-jworks.github.io/_posts/2018-10-08-angular-state-management-comparison.md

 This is especially useful when using a realtime database or Google Cloud Firestore, which opens a socket and can emit multiple events.
 In the example application, I've implemented this for a one-time fetch of items where possible.

-NGRX can handle this with [*@ngrx/effects*](https://github.com/ngrx/platform/blob/master/docs/effects/README.md), a separate to install package.
+NGRX can handle this with [*@ngrx/effects*](https://github.com/ngrx/platform/blob/master/docs/effects/README.md), a separate package to be installed.
 Effects can be added to the root module or to a feature module for lazy loading.
 They can react on any Observable (not only emitted actions) and must emit a new action.
 If multiple actions should be emitted, these must be *flatMap*ped.